-Is It Illegal For A Company To Fire You For Being Depressed?
+Can A Company Fire You For Being Depressed?

 "Employers often miss the implications of the ADA when it comes to prenatal and postpartum depression, assuming only that the FMLA applies, without looking to the protections of the ADA," Chen explains.

-Do you have to receive a diagnosis from a medical professional and provide documentation to show that you have been a condition, or can you just state that you're seeing a therapist for depression?
+Do you need a diagnosis from a medical professional to show that you have depression?

-Again, disclosing a disability is not required — but you may have to do so if you are asking an employer to provide accommodations.
+Again, disclosing a disability is not required, but you may have to do so if you are asking an employer to provide accommodations.
 "An employer can ask for documentation of medical conditions, especially if the disability is not immediately obvious," Chen says.
 "The documentation only needs to establish that the employee has a disability and that they need an accommodation because of the disability."

 Loy adds that, per Equal Employment Opportunity Commission (EEOC) regulations, an employer "may require that the documentation about the disability and the functional limitations come from an appropriate healthcare or rehabilitation professional."

-What's "appropriate" depends on the disability and the "type of functional limitation it imposes," but she says that may include doctors (including psychiatrists), psychologists, nurses, physical therapists, occupational therapists, speech therapists, vocational rehabilitation specialists, and licensed mental health professionals.
+What's "appropriate" depends on the disability and the "type of functional limitation it imposes.”
+Loy says that may include doctors (including psychiatrists), psychologists, nurses, physical therapists, occupational therapists, speech therapists, vocational rehabilitation specialists and licensed mental health professionals.

 "Documentation should be sufficient if it: (1) describes the nature, severity, and duration of the employee's impairment, the activity or activities that the impairment limits, and the extent to which the impairment limits the employee's ability to perform the activity or activities; and, (2) substantiates why the requested reasonable accommodation is needed."

-What kind of accommodations might you receive?
-And could a company lose a lawsuit for firing employees who disclose their mental illnesses?

 It depends on your workplace and your state.
-Not all states have sick leave, but depending on your location, that benefit might be deemed a "reasonable" accommodation for an employer to provide.
+Not all states have mandatory paid sick leave, but depending on your location, that benefit might be deemed a "reasonable" accommodation for an employer to provide for an employee with depression.

 Chen says time off might also be deemed a "reasonable" accommodation under the ADA — but it's "particularly crucial to know about the context of some companies' absence control policies when workers are automatically given disciplinary 'points' for missing work."

-Last year, an AT&T employee lost a lawsuit for wrongful termination even though she disclosed her anxiety and depression.
-The judge ruled that the company had done everything it reasonably could to accommodate her and her ongoing, "excessive absenteeism," so they did not violate the ADA.
+As an example, a few years ago an AT&T employee lost a lawsuit for wrongful termination even though she disclosed her anxiety and depression.
+The judge ruled that the company had done everything it reasonably could to accommodate her and her ongoing "excessive absenteeism," so they did not violate the ADA.

-Well, if an employee does not disclose their diagnosis for whatever reason, and is fired for reasons tied to their illness, do they have legal ground to sue?
+Furthermore, if an employee does not disclose their diagnosis, for whatever reason, and is fired for reasons related to their illness, they probably won’t have legal grounds to sue.

-Probably not.
 It is true that "the law does not protect a worker who does not disclose a disability, and where the employer is otherwise unaware of it," Chen says.

-Can you be fired after disclosing your mental illness and asking for accommodations?
+Can you be fired after disclosing depression and asking for accommodations?

 Under the law, workers with disabilities must be able to "perform the essential functions of their job, with or without reasonable accommodation."
 Chen says if an employee discloses a diagnosis of depression because their symptoms are getting in the way of doing their work, "it should trigger what is called the 'interactive process,' whereby an employer and an employee work together informally to find some kind of accommodation that works for both [parties]."